abalshakou/smartcontract-testing/README.md

-# Advanced Sample Hardhat Project
+# Smartcontracts on Hardhat Project

-This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.
+This project demonstrates testing of smartcontracts

-Try running some of the following tasks:
+Try running:

 ```shell
 npm install